 How High Can You Stack a Pallet?

 While limiting your stacking height to 48 inches allows you to double stack your pallets, you can stack them higher.
-As a general rule, you can safely stack a pallet up to 60 inches high.
+As a general rule, you can safely stack a pallet up to a maximum of 60 inches high.
 You’ll want to stack the heavier boxes on the bottom and lighter boxes on top to promote safety and protect the shipment.

 Request a Free Pallet Shipping Quote